Smana/cloud-native-ref/README.md

 2. Deployment of the AWS provider, which provides custom resources, including AWS roles, policies, etc.
 3. Installation of compositions that will generate AWS resources.

-There is a unique composition here: `irsa`.
-It allows de provide fine-grained permissions to a few Kubernetes operators.
+There is a unique composition here: `irsa` that allows to provide fine-grained permissions to a few Kubernetes operators.

 ⚠️ This repository sets up a central EKS management cluster, and there are some **security considerations** to be aware of, particularly concerning AWS permissions.
-Specifically, `Crossplane` has the authority to manage (and even create) IAM roles with the prefix `xplane-`.
+Specifically, `Crossplane` is able to manage (and even create) IAM roles with the prefix `xplane-`.
 Thus, if it's compromised, there's a potential to create a role with full admin privileges.

 ### IRSA example with external-dns